Bookstore Advance Purchase Program (BAPP)

 What Is The Bookstore Advance Purchase Program (BAPP)?

 The BAPP allows you to charge books and supplies at any USF campus bookstore using your financial aid before it is paid.
-By using the BAPP, you are authorizing USFAS to pay your bookstore charges with your financial aid.
+By using the BAPP, you are authorizing OFA to pay your bookstore charges with your financial aid.
+The BAPP can be used until Thursday of the first week of classes each semester if you qualify.

 BAPP is not additional financial aid.
 Your purchases will be included as a charge on your student account.
 Any unused BAPP is returned to you by e-Deposit or refund check after the end of the first week of classes.
 An email confirming your eligibility for BAPP will be sent to your USF email address before the start of classes each semester.